allmhuran/GoFold/README.md

 ## What is it?

-GoFold is an extension for SSMS 19 and SSMS 20.
+GoFold is an extension for SSMS (Separate releases are available for SSMS 19-20, and SSMS21+).

 <img src="./gofold.gif"/>